rapidsai/raft/docs/source/vector_search_tutorial.md

 RAFT has several important algorithms for performing vector search on the GPU and this tutorial walks through the primary vector search APIs from start to finish to provide a reference for quick setup and C++ API usage.

 This tutorial assumes RAFT has been installed and/or added to your build so that you are able to compile and run RAFT code.
-If not done already, please follow the [build and install instructions](build.md) and consider taking a look at the [example c++ template project](https://github.com/rapidsai/raft/tree/HEAD/cpp/template) for a ready-to-go example that you can immediately build and start playing with.
+If not done already, please follow the [build and install instructions](build.md) and consider taking a look at the [example c++ template project](https://github.com/rapidsai/raft/tree/HEAD/cpp/template) for ready-to-go examples that you can immediately build and start playing with.
 Also take a look at RAFT's library of [reproducible vector search benchmarks](raft_ann_benchmarks.md) to run benchmarks that compare RAFT against other state-of-the-art nearest neighbors algorithms at scale.

 ## Step 1: Starting off with RAFT